 - A registration plate problem.
-For example, the plate showed the incorrect type face/spacing, or was dirty or missing altogether.
+For example, the plate used the incorrect type face/spacing, or was dirty or missing altogether.
 If you have a personalised plate, make sure it follows DVLA rules.

 - Stickers on the windscreen blocking the driver’s view.
-Make sure that anything stuck to the windscreen, including tax disc and parking permits, is outside the wipers’ sweep area.
+Make sure anything stuck to the windscreen like parking permits is outside the wipers’ sweep area.

 - Lit-up warning light on the dashboard.
 The MOT has included lit-up warning lights since 2012.
-So make sure you know what lit-up up car warning lights mean and if you have any sort out the underlying problem before the MOT.
+So make sure you know what lit-up car warning lights mean and, if you have, any sort out the underlying problem before the MOT.

 Checklist to help your car pass its MOT

-It doesn’t mean that your car will remain roadworthy for the following 12 months.
-You still need to make sure that you maintain your car well, including regular servicing.
+It doesn’t mean your car will remain roadworthy for the following 12 months.
+You still need to make sure you maintain your car well, including regular servicing.

 Make sure you’re not caught out by any of the five simple reasons for a fail shown above, then inspect your car against our 11-point checklist below.

-If you find any problems in the following areas, there are some you can fix yourself to help keep garage costs down.
+If you find any problems in the following areas, you can fix some yourself to help keep garage costs down.

 Windscreen: any damage wider than 10mm in the driver’s central view will cause an MOT fail, as will any damage larger than 40mm in the whole of the swept area.

 Windscreen wipers: make sure your wipers clean your windscreen effectively along with the washers.